 Don’t Hire an Amateur to Try to Win A Case That A DUI Expert Needs to Handle

-- The DUI case evaluation and FREE lawyer consultation near me applies to all Georgia cases;
+- The DUI case evaluation and FREE lawyer consultation near me applies to all Georgia operating while intoxicated cases;

 - The FREE PDF copy of Mr. Head’s 430-page DUI book will guide, support and educate you on DUI terminology and court-related terms, so that you learn this inside information about defending a DUI-DWI;

 - Rest assured that NO OTHER Georgia law firm has better credentials than our three-partner, award-winning Atlanta DUI lawyers.
 Each of our attorneys in Atlanta, Larry Kohn, ex-cop Cory Yager (the dynamic duo, trained by Bubba Head since law school) are all well-known for successful DUI defense in GA.

 DIAL 404-567-5515, and tell us HOW and WHEN we can meet or talk in detail via Facetime or other cell phone method.
 You will be glad you let us critique your case facts.

-Key DUI Laws in Georgia That May Be of Interest:
+Key Georgia DUI Laws that May Be of Interest: